DUI Diversion – RIDR

 Demanding the formal review hearing to challenge the administrative suspension within 10 days of the arrest is particularly important for anyone arrested for a first DUI who might be entering RIDR.

-You do not have to decide on whether you want to enter RIDR until after your formal review hearing which occurs within 40 days of the arrest.
-By that time, you and your attorney can review the police reports and any audio or video at the roadside or the central breath testing unit.
+You do not have to decide whether you want to enter RIDR until after your formal review hearing.
+By then, you and your attorney can review the police reports and any audio or video at the roadside or the central breath testing unit.

-Before you settle for the RIDR program, find out more about the pros and cons.
+Before settling for the RIDR program, learn more about the pros and cons.
 The RIDR program has some amazing benefits for someone charged with DUI when overwhelming evidence supports a conviction.

-If you do decide to enter the RIDR program, we understand the best way to complete the enhanced sanctions in the RIDR program which might save you time and money.
+If you do decide to enter the RIDR program, we understand the best way to complete the enhanced sanctions, which might save you time and money.
 For the past 10 years, our office has been at the same location in downtown Tampa, FL, just a few blocks from the courthouse.

 Call 813-250-0500.